-She plays a key role in providing and disseminating evidence and analytical work related to JRF’s outcomes.
-Specifically, she’s involved in providing analysis and evidence for JRF to help more people find a route out poverty through work.
+Andrea played a key role in providing and disseminating evidence and analytical work related to JRF’s outcomes.
+Specifically, Andrea was involved in providing analysis and evidence for JRF to help more people find a route out poverty through work.
 Andrea is also interested in understanding the intersection of ethnicity, gender, and age for in-work poverty.

 Before this, Andrea was an Economist at Transport for the North, and completed her postdoctoral research with the Global Development Institute at the University of Manchester.
-She has finished an MSc in Economic and Social Policy Analysis and a PhD in Economics at the University of York.
+She has finished a PhD in Economics at the University of York.
 Her doctoral thesis, titled 'Essays of the effects of Mexico’s trade liberalisation policies, 1962-2011', analysed the distributional effects of trade liberalisation and other globalisation policies on Mexico’s development and income inequality.
-She is always keen to discuss development and poverty subjects and aspects in the UK, as well as developing countries.